campbell000/blog/content/articles/how-to-buy-a-display-for-gaming.md

 You won't be able to maximize all of these features without spending a ton of cash, so read on for some general recommendations.

 ## My Recommendations
-Armed with the knowledge that I've imparted to you, below you'll find my recommendations on what kind of display to purchase based on what your needs are:
+Armed with the knowledge that I've imparted to you, below you'll find my recommendations on what kind of display to purchase based on common use cases:

 **If you know for a fact that you'll be consuming 4K/120FPS content:** purchase a 4K/120FPS monitor or TV with HDMI 2.1.
-Prices will be all over the place, TV or monitor, but they'll all be over $1000.
+Prices will $1000+, TV or monitor.
 PS5 and Xbox Series X *claim* that they'll support this kind of content, but I really don't see this happening, outside of a few games early on the console's lifespan as a "woweee look at what this new console can do!" kind of feature.
 But at the very least, you'll be future-proofed.
+Not recommended unless you also own a powerful PC.

 **If you consider yourself a gamer (primarily console), but not an extreme one**: purchase a 4K/60FPS monitor or TV that supports HDMI 2.0.
 This should be MOST TVs made within the past 3-4 years, so you may not need to purchase one at all if you already own a 4K TV).
 Prices for 4K monitors should be fairly reasonable, too.